By Don Goodman

 Although you took courses in both programming and networking, you need to decide what path you are pursuing: Programming or Infrastructure Support.

 It is rare that companies want someone who can do both, so decide right up front which direction you are taking.

-The Objective statement is now replaced with nothing more than a headline with the job title you are seeking.
-So just put "Entry-Level Programmer," "Junior Network Administrator," or "Help Desk / Technical Support" at the top of your resume, depending on your goal, of course.
+Instead use a headline containing the job title you are seeking.
+So just put "Entry-Level Programmer," "Junior Network Administrator," or "Help Desk / Technical Support" at the top of your resume, as appropriate for the job you are applying for, of course.

 You need to have a Technical Competencies section that shows what you know and supports keyword searches.
 Organize these by topic such as: